What is SAARC?

 - To improve mutual trust and understanding among the member countries and appreciate the solution to the problems.

-Specialized bodies of SAARC
+Structure of SAARC

-- SAARC Arbitration Council- Pakistan: This is an intergovernmental body which is based in Pakistan to perform legal work within the region to provide a fair settlement of industrial trade, commercial banking, or any other dispute.
+- SAARC Arbitration Council- Pakistan: This is an intergovernmental body based in Pakistan to perform legal work within the region to provide a fair settlement of industrial trade, commercial banking, or any other dispute.

 Achievements of SAARC

 SAARC is accredited with the following achievements of launching:

 - SAARC Agreement on Trade in Services (SATIS): SATIS is following the GATS-plus' positive list' approach for trade in services liberalization.

 - SAARC University: Establish a SAARC university in India, a food bank and an energy reserve in Pakistan.

 - SAPTA: South Asia, the Preferential Trading Agreement for promoting trade among member countries came into effect in 1995.